Lions of the East Army: Ideology

 The group appears to have no unifying ideology besides aiming at overthrowing Assad's government and defeating ISIL.
 Some units within the Lions of the East Army had no ideological commitments at all before merging into the group, while Salama has tried to portray his own faction as secular or at least non-Islamist.
 Analyst Aron Lund has noted, however, that both the group's leadership as well as some units within the army were close to moderate Salafist groups, including the Authenticity and Development Front, though this may have partially stemmed from the need to raise money and obtain equipment from both regional as well as international pro-Salafist organizations.
 The army has, consequently, expressed anti-Iranian tendencies, having called Assad's government the "ungodly Safavid regime".
-In an interview in July 2017, Salama claimed that the Syrian Democratic Forces and the Syrian Armed Forces are "two sides of the same coin".
+In an interview in July 2017, Salama claimed that the Syrian Democratic Forces and the Syrian Arab Armed Forces are "two sides of the same coin".